The Resilient Rise of the Gluten-Free Market: A Recession-Proof Industry

 • Share this article on Linkedin

-The four year trend shows an unparalleled upward growth trend that is best fitted by an exponential trend line.
-Over five years the gluten free demand market has grown 230%.
+The four-year trend in the U.S. shows unparalleled upward growth, best represented by an exponential trend line.
+Over five years, the gluten-free demand market has grown by 230%.

 Australia Summary